mbotos/Email2Chatter/README.markdown

 About
 -----

-Fork of [Force.com Labs Email2Chatter App ](http://appexchange.salesforce.com/listingDetail?listingId=a0N30000003GKAOEA4) which supports posting to all standard and custom objects, and parses links into the appropriate Chatter post fields.
-Specifically:
+Fork of [Force.com Labs Email2Chatter App ](http://appexchange.salesforce.com/listingDetail?listingId=a0N30000003GKAOEA4) which supports posting to all standard and custom objects, multiple attachments, and parses links into the appropriate Chatter post fields.

+For links:

 - Subject becomes link Title
 - Link is extracted from email body and becomes LinkUrl